 The timeline for completion of the Cultural Trail’s expansion is 2-3 years.
-We anticipate that designs will be finalized in 2020 and construction will start in 2021 and be completed in 2022.
-We must raise all of the funding needed for the entire project before construction can begin.
+Construction began in October 2021 and will be underway on both Indiana Avenue and South Street through 2023.
+We will continue raise all of the funding needed for the entire project throughout construction.

 Indianapolis Cultural Trail, Inc (ICTI), a non-profit organization is leading the effort.
 Formed at the inception of the Indianapolis Cultural Trail: A Legacy of Gene and Marilyn Glick, ICTI’s mission is to enrich lives and connect people and places through dynamic and beautiful experiences and use the Indianapolis Cultural Trail and Pacers Bikeshare program as a catalyst for economic growth.